republik/plattform/src/components/Typography/docs.md

     What happened to Mr. Samsa?
   </Editorial.Question>
   <Editorial.Answer>
-    <Editorial.Emphasis>Franz Kafka:</Editorial.Emphasis> One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
+    <strong>Franz Kafka:</strong> One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
 He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.
   </Editorial.Answer>
   <Editorial.Question>
     What happened next?